The Silence and the Fallout — Modern Paraphrase | fresh.bible

 Shechem himself spoke to Dinah's father and brothers: "Name your price.
 Whatever bride-price you want, whatever gift — I'll pay it.
 Just give me the young woman as my wife."

-It's a transaction where the most important person in the room has no voice.
 And that's not ancient history — it's a dynamic that still plays out whenever the people with power decide the terms for the people without it.

-Jacob's sons answered — but not honestly.
+sons answered — but not honestly.
 They spoke with calculation, and the text is clear about their motive:

 Jacob's sons answered Shechem and his father Hamor with deception, because he had defiled their sister Dinah.
 They said:

 "We can't do this.
 We can't give our sister to a man who is uncircumcised — that would be a disgrace to us.
-We'll only agree on one condition: every male among you must be , just as we are.
+We'll only agree on one condition: every male among you must be circumcised, just as we are.
 Then we'll give you our daughters, take your daughters, settle among you, and become one people.

 But if you won't agree to be circumcised, we'll take our sister and leave."

 On the surface, it sounded reasonable.
 Even religious.
-They wrapped their scheme in the language of identity — making it look like they were protecting their family's honor and faith.
+They wrapped their scheme in the language of identity — making it look like they were protecting their family's honor and .
 But underneath, they were weaponizing something sacred to set up a massacre.
-They turned — the physical sign of God's Promise to — into a military strategy.
+They turned — the physical sign of God's to — into a military strategy.

 That's a specific kind of darkness: using holy things to accomplish violent ends.

-Shechem didn't hesitate.
+didn't hesitate.
 And he had enough influence to convince an entire city to go along with it:

 The proposal pleased both Hamor and Shechem.
 The young man didn't delay — he was eager, because he wanted Jacob's daughter.
 And he was the most respected man in his father's household.